Copyright

 Copyright Registry

-Copyright takes effect the minute a creative work is fixed in a tangible medium of expresion (i.e. written down, recorded, etc.) - registration is not required.
+Copyright takes effect as soon as a creative work is fixed in a tangible medium of expression, such as written down or recorded and registration is not required.
 However, registering your copyright can be a good idea, especially for works that might be of commercial value.
 For example, you must have a certificate of registration before you can bring a lawsuit against infringement.

 -